 Interior designer Cortney Bishop has mastered modern Southern style.
-The Charleston-based interior designer, who has spent the last 15 years designing homes around South Carolina and beyond, knows better than most what makes a Southern home feel layered, personal, and welcoming but also modern and fresh.
+The Charleston-based interior designer, who has spent nearly two decades designing homes around South Carolina and beyond, knows better than most what makes a Southern home feel layered, personal, and welcoming—but also modern and fresh.

-To understand how to get a healthy dose of Southern charm in our own homes, we asked the designer to share her top three tips for achieving the look—and we got so much more.
-From focusing on your exterior to bringing the outside in and decorating with heirlooms, these are the Southern décor ideas the designer swears by for achieving the perfect interior.
+To understand how to get a healthy dose of Southern style charm in our own homes, we asked the designer to share her top three tips for achieving the look (and we got so much more).
+From focusing on your exterior to bringing the outside in and decorating with heirlooms, these are the Southern decorating ideas the designer swears by for achieving the perfect interior.

 Pay Attention to Curb Appeal

 "When guests walk up to our home, I want them to instantly feel that 'door-is-always-open' vibe, and that starts with a welcoming front porch," explains Bishop.
 "Outside spaces are just as vital as interiors, considering how much time we spend outdoors all year long.
 Whether it be for casual hang-time or solo daydreaming, you have to be comfortable."
 When it comes to styling your porch and front exterior, be sure to choose cohesive color schemes and inviting furniture.
 "I encourage our clients to make strong investments in quality, long-lasting outdoor furnishings.
 If folks feel welcomed even before you open the front door, just imagine how they'll feel inside."

 Have you painted your front door a bold hue?
 Brightly-colored doors are a staple of Southern design, but they can also bring an added element of charm when the color is extended into the entryway.
 Bring the outside in by creating a cohesive color scheme that flows from the porch to the interior, and include greenery and other accents to make the transition feel seamless.
 If you have a tiled front porch or rattan furniture, carrying these accents past the front door can make your design flow effortlessly.